WHAT'S DEFFY?

 o Reverse the channels in two channel .DFF files.

-About converting to DSF
+About converting DFF to DSF

 The conversion is lossless (no PCM steps involved).